quixio/quix-streams/README.md

 ### What's Next

 This library is being actively developed.
-We have some more features planned in the library's [road map](https://github.com/orgs/quixai/projects/1) coming soon.
+We have some more features planned in the library's [roadmap](https://github.com/orgs/quixio/projects/1) coming soon.
 The main highlight a new feature called "streaming data frames" that simplifies stateful stream processing for users coming from a batch processing environment.
 It eliminates the need for users to manage state in memory, update rolling windows, deal with checkpointing and state persistence, and manage state recovery after a service unexpectedly restarts.
 By introducing a familiar interface to Pandas DataFrames, we hopes to make stream processing even more accessible to data professionals who are new to streaming data.

 The following example shows how you would perform rolling window calculation on a streaming data frame: